Local nearest neighbour classification with applications to semi-supervised learning: Introduction

 Despite these aforementioned works, the behaviour of the $k$-nearest neighbour classifier in the tails of a distribution remains poorly understood.
 Indeed, writing $(X,Y)$ for a generic data pair, where the $d$-dimensional feature vector $X$ has marginal density $\bar{f}$ and $Y$ denotes a binary class label, most of the results in the papers mentioned in the previous paragraph pertain either to situations where $\bar{f}$ is compactly supported and bounded away from zero on its support, or where the excess risk over that of the Bayes classifier is computed only over a compact subset of $\mathbb{R}^d$.
 As such, many questions remain regarding the effect of tail behaviour on the excess risk.

 In this paper, we consider classes of distributions that allow the feature vectors to have unbounded support.
 Our first goal is to provide a new asymptotic expansion for the global excess risk of a $k$-nearest neighbour classifier, whose error term can be bounded uniformly over our classes (Theorem~\ref{thm:exriskRdstandard}).
 This expansion elucidates conditions under which the dominant contribution to the excess risk comes from the decision boundary of the Bayes classifier, but we also show that if these conditions are not satisfied, then the dominant contribution may arise from the tails of the marginal distribution of the features.
-The threshold for these two different regimes is governed by a parameter $\rho$ that controls both the number of finite moments of the marginal feature distribution and the decay of its density along the Bayes decision boundary (see \textbf{(A.4)} in Section~\ref{sec:mainstandard} below): if $d \geq 5$ and $\rho > 4d/(d-4)$, then we obtain a rate of $O(n^{-4/(d+4)})$ uniformly over our classes, while if $d \leq 4$ or $d \geq 5$ and $\rho \leq 4d/(d-4)$ then our rate is slower, namely $O(n^{-\frac{\rho}{2\rho+d}+\epsilon})$, for every $\epsilon > 0$.
+The threshold for these two different regimes is governed by a parameter $\rho$ that controls the number of finite moments of the marginal feature distribution: if $d \geq 5$ and $\rho > 4d/(d-4)$, then we obtain a rate of $O(n^{-4/(d+4)})$ uniformly over our classes, while if $d \leq 4$ or $d \geq 5$ and $\rho \leq 4d/(d-4)$ then our rate is slower, namely $O(n^{-\frac{\rho}{2\rho+d}+\epsilon})$, for every $\epsilon > 0$.

 The proof of Theorem~\ref{thm:exriskRdstandard} also reveals a local bias-variance trade-off that motivates a modification of the standard $k$-nearest neighbour classifier in semi-supervised learning settings, where, as well as the labelled training data, we have access to another, independent, sample of unlabelled observations.
 Such semi-supervised problems occur in a wide range of applications, especially where it is expensive or time-consuming to obtain the labels associated with observations; in fact, it is often the case that unlabelled observations may vastly outnumber labelled ones.
 For an overview of semi-supervised learning applications and techniques, see \citet{Chapelle:06}.